-B. Hold on to your trade and hope price rises up again?
+B. Hold on to your trade and hope the price rises up again?

 Remember, whenever you close out a position, you take the opposite side of the trade.

-Closing your EUR/USD long trade at or near breakeven means you will have to short the EUR/USD by the same amount.Now, if enough selling and liquidation of losing positions happens at the broken support level, price will reverse and start falling again.
+Closing your EUR/USD long trade at or near breakeven means you will have to short the EUR/USD by the same amount.Now, if enough selling and liquidation of losing positions happen at the broken support level, the price will reverse and start falling again.

-This phenomenon is the main reason why broken support levels become resistance whenever they break.
+This phenomenon is the main reason why a broken support level becomes a resistance level whenever it breaks.

 As you would’ve guessed, taking advantage of this phenomenon is all about being patient.

-Instead of entering right on the break, wait for price to make a “pullback” to the broken support or resistance level and enter after the price bounces.
+Instead of entering right on the break, wait for the price to make a “pullback” to the broken support or resistance level, and enter after the price bounces.